-LEADERSHIP: Ron White (Beachwood), NOACC's first chairperson, passed the gavel to Nancy Foreman (Euclid).
+LEADERSHIP: Ron White (Beachwood), NOACC’s first chairperson, passed the gavel to Nancy Foreman (Euclid).
 Nancy passed it to M.J.
 Neel (Lakewood and then Hudson).
-M.J.'s successor was a Solon Chamber Board Member, William (Bill) Russo, who served for two years.
-When Bill accepted Solon's nomination for him to serve as their President, his successor serving as the 2001 NOACC Chairperson was Vicky Hawke (Parma Area.)
+M.J.’s successor was a Solon Chamber Board Member, William (Bill) Russo, who served for two years.
+When Bill accepted Solon’s nomination for him to serve as their President, his successor serving as the 2001 NOACC Chairperson was Vicky Hawke (Parma Area.)
 Vicky served as the NOACC Treasurer for the first three years, then the Vice Chairperson for one year prior to becoming Chairperson.
 When Vicky was offered and accepted the position of Executive Director of NOACC in March 2002 the Vice Chairperson, William (Bill) Ryan accepted the Chairmanship for the balance of the 2002 Calendar year.
 Vicky served as the Executive Director of NOACC until September 2018.
 Tom Sudow, Executive Director for the Beachwood Chamber of Commerce was elected to serve as the Chairperson for 2003, 2004 and 2005.
 Mary Stamler, the Executive Director of the Garfield Hts Chamber of Commerce was elected to serve as the Chairperson in 2006 and 2007.
 Kathy Berkshire had served as the Vice President and was the CEO and President of the Lakewood Chamber when she became the Chairman in 2008.
-She served as Chairman in 2009 also and was succeeded by Wayne Lawrence, the Executive Director of the Beachwood Chamber in 2010who served through 2011, and had previously served as Vice Chairman.
+She served as Chairman in 2009 also and was succeeded by Wayne Lawrence, the Executive Director of the Beachwood Chamber in 2010 who served through 2011, and had previously served as Vice Chairman.
 Anthony (Tony) Gallo, President of the Lorain County Chamber of Commerce served as Vice President and succeeded Wayne to become and stay the Chairman from 2012 through 2015.
-Cindy Caldwell, the Executive Director of the Beachwood Chamber and served until 2018.
+Cindy Caldwell (nka Holzheimer), the Executive Director of the Beachwood Chamber and served until 2018.
 Cindy now serves as the NOACC Executive Director.
 Veri Vespoli, Board Member with the North Canton Chamber of Commerce, was elected Chair in 2018.